piksels-and-lines-orchestra/plo/protocols.md

     Typically this message is emitted upon changes to the document, as tracked by the applications document model or undo/redo stack.

+/plo/act/change (s actid)
+    Change the "act" for the orchestra to perform.
+    This may cause instruments to sound differently, or cue other changes.
+    Could be triggered by the conductor, either directly or indirectly by an action in one of the applicaiton.

 References
 ============